josh-dittmer/cs160-project/README.md

 ## 🐛 Troubleshooting

+### Old .venv in project root
+- The automated scripts (`run_backend.sh`/`run_backend.ps1`) will automatically detect and remove any old `.venv` in the project root
+- The project now uses `backend/.venv` for better organization
+- If running manually, you can delete it yourself:
+  - macOS/Linux: `rm -rf .venv` (from project root)
+  - Windows PowerShell: `Remove-Item -Recurse -Force .venv` (from project root)

 ### Backend won't start
 - Make sure you're in the backend directory: `cd backend`
 - Make sure virtual environment is activated: